joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 6. For each file, the `CodeProcessor` orchestrates the analysis by:
    a.
 Reading the raw code from the file *once*.
    b.
 Calling `GitFileProcessor` to get Git history and the GitHub link.
    c.
-Calling the external Analysis API with the GitHub link and the raw code.
+Calling the external Analysis API with the GitHub link, the raw code, and the identified language.
    d.
 Receiving a comprehensive JSON response containing the full code
       evaluation and product categorization.
    e.
 The `CodeProcessor` combines the Git metadata and the API evaluation into
       a single record.
    f.
 The `BigQueryRepository` is used to save the record to BigQuery.
 7. If any errors occur during processing, they are logged to a dynamically named log file in the `logs/` directory.
-If five consecutive errors occur, the application pauses and prompts the user to continue or stop.
+If twenty consecutive errors occur, the application pauses and prompts the user to continue or stop.

 ## 4. Key Technologies